Top Tips For Travelling Overseas With Credit Cards

 Dynamic currency conversion is a feature that allows you to make credit card purchases in a foreign country using your home country’s currency.
 This conversion takes place at the merchant, and allows you to immediately see just how much everything costs in RM – regardless of where you are in the world.

 Sounds good right?
-Just leave the currency conversion maths to the card and just spend with peace of mind.
+Just leave the currency conversion math to the card and just spend with peace of mind.

 Unfortunately, the exchange rate for dynamic currency conversion tends to be unfavourable for card owners.